 Joe Giangrandi made the transition over to LandDesign in December 2010 after starting his career in South Carolina.
 He graduated from Clemson University with a Bachelors in Landscape Architecture in 2005.
 Joe is a strong designer in all aspects of design and has been the main driver and director of his StudioDesign³ movie creations.
 Fun Fact: In his spare time, he enjoys body boarding, rock scrambling, hiking and playing the guitar.

-Khristine Giangrandi joined LandDesign in March of 2011.
+Khristine Giangrandi, married to Joe, joined LandDesign in March of 2011.
 She is a Clemson University graduate with a Bachelor degree in Landscape Architecture.
 She enjoys conceptual design and collaborating with a team to transform the concept into 3D graphics.
 Khristine believes that understanding the tiny, minutia details of a project inform the overall big-picture design, and makes you a well-rounded designer.
 Fun Fact: She has a guilty pleasure for competition shows such as Project Runway and Face Off.

 Mark Kime moved to Charlotte and joined LandDesign in 2001 shortly after receiving a Landscape Architecture degree from Virginia Polytechnic Institute and State University.
 He holds a great deal of experience in the Charlotte region working hand in hand with the City of Charlotte and Mecklenburg County, as well as many of the surrounding jurisdictions in both North and South Carolina.
 He is married with two kids and enjoys spending the weekends outdoors.
 Fun Fact: You can always find him jamming out to rock music such as Pink Floyd, Led Zeppelin and Kings of Leon.